mabuyo/Chalk-CodingChallenge/README.md

 ```

 ## Assumptions
-- If a teacher has duplicate classes, each instance of the class represents a different section (i.e. different students).
-I chose to display each instance of the class (display duplicates) in order to reflect that.
+- If a teacher has duplicate classes, I assume that each instance of the class represents a different section (i.e. different students).
+I chose to consolidate that information into one "subject" and indicate how many classes they teach of that subject, for example: Math (3 classes)
-- The user is someone in an administrator type role who knows any of the following information: the teacher's name, the teacher's email, the class they're teaching.
+- The user is someone who knows any of the following information: the teacher's name, the teacher's email, the class they're teaching.
 The search and filter function makes this goal easier for them.
+Because there is no login functionality, it's assumed that the teachers on the list are okay with making their information public.

 ## Other